fedora-infra/python-fedora/doc/auth.rst

 Flask FAS OpenId Auth Plugin
 ============================

-The flask openid provider is a replacement for flask_fas.
+The flask openid provider is an alternative to the flask_fas auth plugin.
 It leverages our fas-openid server to give do authn and authz (group memberships).
-Note that this is not for use with generic openid servers -- it needs to have a number of extensions to work (a standard teams extension and an implementation of the cla extension)
+Note that this is not for use with generic openid servers -- it needs to have a number of extensions to work (a standard teams extension and an implementation of the cla extension).

 .. toctree::
     :maxdepth: 2